Bruh722/ccjs200/README.md

 ### R code for our examples so far

-* Basic Calculation in R
+* Basic Calculations in R

 ```R
 x=2